open/close all folders

 - Mood Lighting: Other than casting spotlights on himself, Filmy can mute the background colors, create letterboxes (The black rectangular bars covering the top and bottom of the screen in cinema movies) and cause everyone (sans him) to stand still or move in slow motion.
 This is done for the sake of his infamous monologues as if he's in some serious high-budget movie.

 Voiced by: Riley CookeA flaming ball of fire.
-She is shown to be a wild-child and extreme daredevil who likes to harm or even kill people on impulse.
+She is shown to be a wild child and extreme daredevil who likes to harm or even kill people on impulse, whenever it would be in her own hands or with her literally prized pickaxe.
+Even then, though, she is able to help others when in need, sometimes through the influence of her pickaxe's non-existent advice.

 - Ax-Crazy: Can't help doing random acts of violence without a good reason.

-- Companion Cube: She has the one and only Mr. Pickaxe at her side.
+- Companion Cube: She has the one and only Mr. Pickaxe at her side as her spirit guide and love interest.

 - Hot-Blooded: No pun intended.